CzzzzH/CSE230-Project/README.md

 #### Step 2
 + Complete TUI for each game with the [Brick](https://github.com/jtdaugherty/brick/) library
 + Networking support for two-player mode
++ Single-player mode, where the opposing player is controlled by computer
 #### Step 3
 + Unit testing support either manually or using [quickcheck](https://hackage.haskell.org/package/QuickCheck)
 + Complete platform TUI with several user functions  (e.g. start menu, ranking board, etc)